 While impressive, the pronghorn’s top speed is about 55mph, and they can maintain roughly 30mph for almost 20 miles!
 Stamina is the real winner here.

 The Quarter Horse is an American horse explicitly bred to be faster than a regular thoroughbred horse.
 Its name was adopted due to its ability to outrun other horses in short-distance races of a quarter mile or less.

 The origin of the breed can be linked back to Colonial America.
 It is believed that Spanish Barb horses were acquired from the Chickasaws.
 These horses were then crossbred with the colonist’s English horses in the 1600s, and over time, the American Quarter Horse was created.

 They were bred specifically for speed and racing.
 The term “Quarter” was branded due to the distance the horses could run at their full speed.
 Some of these fantastic horses have been clocked at 55mph, but this speed can only be maintained for about a quarter-mile.

 There are upwards of 1 million elk living in North America today.
-They enjoy multiple types of habitats, including wooded areas, plains, mountain ranges, and even swamps, although they do try to avoid heavily wooded areas.
+They enjoy multiple habitats, including wooded areas, plains, mountain ranges, and even swamps, although they try to avoid heavily wooded areas.

 Elk is loosely related to the North American deer family.
 However, they are easily identified by their overwhelming size.
 Some Elk grow antlers up to 4ft in length, which can have a large adult male standing up to 9ft tall!

 Elk was forced into more remote places in North America after being killed off in large numbers.
 They now reside in Western North America in mountain-filled areas such as Wyoming and Yellowstone National Park, where they are free to roam safely.